Jump ahead to:

 Should I attend the fair even if I won’t be graduating soon or I don’t plan on applying for grad school?

 Yes!
-The grad /career fair is an excellent opportunity to learn more about the possibility of physics and physics related fields.
+The grad/industry fair is an excellent opportunity to learn more about the possibility of physics and physics related fields.
 It also allows you the chance to talk to recruiters about their experiences.

 Miscellaneous